-The explosive growth in the collection and sale of consumer information enabled by new technology poses unprecedented risks for Americans' privacy.
-The government has failed to respond to these new threats:
+The explosive growth in the collection and sale of consumer information enabled by new technology poses unprecedented risks for Americans' privacy and U.S. national security.
+These threats include:

-- Information about consumers' activities, including their location information and the websites they visit is tracked, sold and monetized without their knowledge by many entities; - (2) Corporations' lax cybersecurity and poor oversight of commercial data-sharing partnerships has resulted in major data breaches and the misuse of Americans' personal data; - (3) Consumers have no effective way to control companies' use and sharing of their data.
+- (1) Corporations' lax cybersecurity and poor oversight of commercial data-sharing partnerships has led to major data breaches and the misuse of Americans' personal data: - (2) Information about consumers, including their location information and the websites they visit is tracked, sold and monetized without their knowledge; - (3) Consumers have no effective way to control companies' use and sharing of their data.